 Anyone who’s ever tried to hail a cab in the rain can appreciate the convenience of Transportation Network Companies (TNCs) like UberX, Lyft, and Sidecar.
 These companies are based on a similar model: ordinary drivers use their own cars to transport passengers, who use their smartphones to request a ride.
-(To clarify, UberX is a new ridesharing service launched by Uber in 2012.
+(To clarify, UberX is a ridesharing service launched by Uber in 2012.
 The company also offers a range of higher-priced Uber car services using professional drivers.)

 Seems like a great way for regular folks to earn a little extra cash.
 And the ridesharing aspect means fewer cars on the road.
 So everyone wins, right?

 Not exactly.
 Critics complain that TNCs take business away from cab drivers (as well as profits, since cabbies have to pay for commercial insurance).
 There’s also been controversy regarding Uber’s policy of raising prices at peak times.
-And, on January 27, Uber was named in a wrongful-death lawsuit involving a 6-year-old girl struck and killed by an UberX driver on New Year’s Eve in San Francisco.
+And, in January 2014, Uber was named in a wrongful-death lawsuit involving a 6-year-old girl struck and killed by an UberX driver on New Year’s Eve in San Francisco.
 Though the driver wasn’t carrying a passenger, the lawsuit claims he was logged into the UberX app at the time and was distracted by checking his phone for a fare.

 Then there’s the question of insurance.
 And it’s a big one.